Udacity Nanodegrees: A Deep Dive into Project-Based Tech Learning

 Phase Action Item Expected Outcome

-Preparation Audit prerequisites (Math/Logic) Reduced friction in early modules
+Preparation Audit prerequisites (Math/Logic) Reduced friction in modules

-Career Update LinkedIn with specific project keywords Increased recruiter "search hits"
+Career Update LinkedIn with keywords Increased recruiter hits

 The "Copy-Paste" trap is the most dangerous.
 While you can find solutions to popular projects online, doing so destroys the E-E-A-T value of your portfolio.
 Plagiarism detection algorithms are sophisticated, and getting banned from the platform is a permanent stain on your professional record.
 Instead, if you're stuck, use the "Hint" systems or reach out to the 1-on-1 technical mentors provided.